 stakeholder "engagement" and management priorities.

 The final step in the stakeholder analysis process is to make actionable use of the resulting data to identify "priority" stakeholders to focus engagement and management strategies.
 "Level 1" priorities will likely encompass those stakeholders with "maximum" impact and accountability and "strong" influence capability (both positive and negative).
 Surrounding project conditions (time, funding, risk and visibility) will determine the extent to which engagement strategies should also address impact, accountability and influence of less significance.
 Final tip: Don't forget to examine the lessons learned from previous projects as a guideline to determine "priority stakeholders" and to refine related strategies.

 1. Who are your project stakeholders?

-4. Which stakeholders will have a positive influence on the project?
+4. Which stakeholders are likely to have a positive influence on the project and under what circumstances?

-5. Which stakeholders will have a negative influence on the project?
+5. Which stakeholders have the potential for negative influence and under what circumstances?

 6. Who can provide management support at the highest and broadest levels?

 7. Who can obstruct the project at the highest and broadest levels?